Which Probiotics Cause Weight Gain?

 Key Takeaways

-- Some probiotics cause weight gain, while some cause weight loss.
+- Some probiotics are associated with weight gain, while others may support weight loss.

-- Probiotics may influence weight by influencing nutrient absorption and gut microbiota composition.
+- Probiotics may influence body weight by altering nutrient absorption, energy metabolism, and gut microbiota composition.

 Which Probiotics Cause Weight Gain?